 Mood Benefits

-Depression and anxiety affect 1 in 7 new mothers, and Evidence from Deprato et al. (2025) shows regular physical activity may help reduce symptoms of both in mild to moderate cases.
-Deprato et al. (2025) found that exercise-only postpartum interventions were associated with a 45% lower odds of depression compared to no exercise, with moderate-intensity activity of at least 350 MET-minutes per week producing the most consistent benefits, a compelling case for prioritizing even short structured sessions over no exercise at all.
+Depression and anxiety affect 1 in 7 new mothers.
+Deprato et al. (2025), in a 2025 British Journal of Sports Medicine systematic review and meta-analysis, found that exercise-only postpartum interventions were associated with a 45% lower odds of depression compared to no exercise, with moderate-intensity activity of at least 350 MET-minutes per week producing the most consistent benefits, a compelling case for prioritizing even short structured sessions over no exercise at all.
+Poyatos-Leon et al. (2017) independently confirmed the same pattern in an RCT meta-analysis of postnatal women: exercise significantly reduced depressive symptoms across the trials reviewed, providing two separate lines of evidence that the mental-health case is not marketing, it is reproducibly demonstrated in randomized and synthesized data.

 Important: This information is not medical advice.
 Exercise complements but does not replace professional treatment.
 If you’re experiencing symptoms of depression or anxiety, please consult a healthcare provider.
 Never discontinue medication without medical supervision.